Omaroid/Covid-19-API/README.md

 # coronavirus-Heroku-tracker (API)

 > This is a fast (< 200ms) and basic API for tracking development of the new coronavirus (2019-nCoV).
-It's written in Python using 🍼 Flask.
+It's written in Python using 🍼 Flask and also contains historical data 📈.

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 ![GitHub last commit](https://img.shields.io/github/last-commit/Omaroid/Covid-19-API)